 What SuViche has in common with Emma’s Torch is that workers are being empowered to manage their work life more seamlessly and empowered with career skills they can take with them.
 “The decision making power, instead of flowing up in the hierarchy, we push it down.
 Everyone has the ability to make decisions,” says Andrei.

-Offering early wage access can improve restaurant employee experience, increase financial stability and improve retention.
+Offering earned wage access can improve restaurant employee experience, increase financial stability and improve retention.
 According to a PwC employee financial wellness survey, one in four employees were distracted at work by personal finance issues in the past year and 54% said financial or money matters caused the most stress.
-By providing early wage access, employees can reap the benefits of greater financial flexibility.
+By providing earned wage access, employees can reap the benefits of greater financial flexibility.

 Robots, Drones, And Driver-less Delivery